 During this trek, you will walk to a higher altitude of 5146m, and because your body is not used to this kind of high altitude you will feel altitude sickness.
 You can overcome such sickness by taking medicine.

-Another way of reducing altitude sickness is by drinking a lot of water, take the walk slowly if you are tired and exhausted, and listen to your body.
+Another way of reducing altitude sickness is by drinking a lot of water, take the walk slowly if you are exhausted, and listening to your body.
 Don’t rush for it or don’t push your body.